canonical/microceph/docs/tutorial/get-started.rst

      Services: mds, mgr, mon
         Disks: 0

-Your cluster deployment summary contains your node's hostname (IP address), such as ``ubuntu`` (``10.246.114.49``), along with information about the services running and available storage.
+Your cluster deployment summary contains your node's hostname (IP address).
+In our case, it's ``ubuntu`` (``10.246.114.49``), along with information about the services running and available storage.
 You'll notice that the cluster is healthy with one node and three services running, but no storage has been allocated yet.

 Now that the cluster is initialised, we'll add some storage to the node.